 All programs described above can also accept students who already hold degrees.
 Click on the links in the section above for more information.

 Dominican University offers an MA in Teaching program (with Elementary, Secondary, or K-12 endorsement on an IL Educator License).

-Dominican University also offers a program for prospective special education teachers MS in Special Education that leads to LBSI certification.
+Dominican University also offers a program for prospective special education teachers MS in Special Education that leads to LBS 1 certification.
 It can admit students in Fall, Spring, or Summer.

 Where to learn more about teaching certification